While CBD oil is legal for medical use in Australia, there are still some questions about its use, such as ‘will CBD show up on a drug test’.

 How long do trace amounts of THC take to leave my system?

 There are a lot of factors that lead to this, including how much you took, method of administration (inhalation versus oral) how long you’ve been taking the product, your metabolism, and other factors like hydration levels.

-You could hypothetically take a CBD isolate or CBD only full-spectrum oil for months, at low amounts (50 mg/day), and never fail a urine screen for THC-COOH.
-It’s not clear how much CBD oil is needed—or for how long—to end up with more than 40-50 ng/ml of THC-COOH in your urine.
-But certainly, if you’re taking large amounts of these CBD products (we are talking hundreds of milligrams daily), you could theoretically test positive for THC.
+You could hypothetically take a CBD-dominant medicine with very low levels of THC, or a CBD full-spectrum oil for months, at low amounts (50 mg/day), and never fail a urine screen for THC-COOH.
+It is not clear how much CBD oil is needed—or for how long—to end up with more than 40-50 ng/mL of THC-COOH in your urine.
+But certainly, if you’re taking large amounts of these full-spectrum CBD products (we are talking hundreds of milligrams daily), you could theoretically test positive for THC.

 What can I do to protect myself?

-This information is not meant to scare you from taking cannabis medications, but instead be well-informed so you can make an educated decision and if it is right for you.
+This information is not meant to scare you from taking cannabis medications, but instead be well-informed so you can make an educated decision on whether it is right for you.

-Secondly, if using CBD mediations with trace amounts of THC, disclose this on roadside tests prior to any swab test.
-It’s best to disclose this upfront as a medical patient, but remember – this is NOT a get out of jail free card.
+Secondly, if using CBD medications with trace amounts of THC, disclose this on roadside tests prior to any swab test.
+It is best to disclose this upfront as a medical patient, but remember – this is NOT a get out of jail free card.
 If you test positive for THC, you will most likely lose your license, receive a fine, or receive criminal charges for driving under the influence.

 And finally, if you have to drive or perform safety sensitive tasks, regardless of when your last dose was, always ensure that you feel alert and able to do so, otherwise, wait until you feel capable to drive or find other forms of transportation.